James H. McClintock: Newspaper and archaeological work

 Colonel McClintock was also active along other lines.
 For eighteen years he was the editorial representative in Arizona of the Los Angeles Times and did much magazine writing and special literary work.
 He took keenest interest in archaeological research, and served as president of the Arizona Folklore Association.
 In the fall of 1889, he was a member of an expedition sent out by Maricopa county to discover reservoir sites in the mountains of Arizona, the other members being County Surveyor Breckenridge and John R. Norton.
 They discovered and were the first to plat the site of the Roosevelt dam.
 Colonel McClintock also for years was a director of the Phoenix Board of Trade and in 1910–11 was its president.

 Marriage

 In June 1900, the marriage of Colonel McClintock and Dorothy G. Bacon of Palo Alto, California, a graduate of Stanford University was celebrated.
 She specialized in botany in college work and did much work in the classification of the flora of the Southwest.
 Mrs. McClintock was one of the founders of the Woman's Club of Phoenix and also of the Arizona Federation of Women's Clubs.

 Return to California and death

-McClintock continued to live in Arizona until his poor health forced him to return to Los Angeles, California, where he died on May 10, 1934 at the age of 70.
+McClintock continued to live in Arizona until his poor health forced him to return to Los Angeles, California, where he died on May 10, 1934, at the age of 70.
 He is buried in the Los Angeles National Cemetery.

 Legacy

 Established in 1964, McClintock High School in Tempe bears his name.
 McClintock Hall at Arizona State University is also named for him.
+Additionally, McClintock Road in Tempe, bears his name.